alchemy-fr/Phraseanet-Docs/en/User/Guide/AdministrationSolution.rst

 .. seealso::

-    :doc:`Refer to the page dedicated to the tasks engine<../../Admin/TaskManager>`.
+    :doc:`Refer to the page dedicated to the Task manager in the Administration manual <../../Admin/TaskManager>`.